 The example implicitly derives that ex: frank also belongs to the ex: Person class because ex: hasMother belongs to the ex: Person class.

-To deduce that the value of an instance belongs to one or more classes / properties, the predicate rdfs: range is used.
-For example, we can define that the value of P belongs to the class R.
+To deduce that the value of an instance belongs to one or more classes the predicate rdfs: range is used.
+For example, we can define that the value of P belongs to the instance of class R.

 P rdfs:range R .